 Organization Reservations: The Department of Dance studios are specialty spaces requiring discipline-specific proficiency and familiarity with studio protocols.
-For this reason, the only organizations allowed to reserve the studios are 1.
-Partners with KSU Dance and 2.
-KSU Registered Student Organizations in Owl Life (RSO's), who also have a Department of Dance faculty advisor.
-Please request reservations as far in advance as possible.
+For this reason, the only organizations allowed to reserve the studios are The KSU Dance Company and the KSU Dance Honor Society.